Welcome to Chestnut Class

 A couple of reminders:

-- Please check ALL uniform and belongings are named: during the summer jumpers and cardigans often go missing!
+- Please check ALL uniform and belongings are named.

 - Your child needs a NAMED water bottle in school every day.

-- PE continues to be on a Monday afternoon, so PE kits must be in school.
+- PE is on a Friday afternoon, so PE kits must be in school.

-It is very important that your child reads every day to somebody.
+It is very important that your child reads every day to an adult.

-Also, the children enjoy practising their number bonds using this website:
+Also, your children may enjoy practising their number bonds using this website:

 Try this at home.
 Start with number bonds to 10, then try 20, then try the number bonds to 100.